-How do I improve how my mixes sound on SoundCloud and YouTube?
+How do I improve how my mixes sound on streaming services such as Spotify, SoundCloud and YouTube?

-- While mp3 and other streaming audio technology has limitations, it is possible to improve how your mixes sound over these formats.
+- While mp3 and other streaming audio technology has limitations, you can improve how your mixes sound over these formats.

-- Loudness normalization is being used more widely, giving more reason to create mixes with wide open dynamics.
+- Loudness normalization is now used widely, giving more reason to create mixes with wide open dynamics which will improve how they sound when streamed.

-I often receive questions about how to improve sound quality on streaming music and video sites such as SoundCloud, and YouTube.
-This article addresses those questions and it can apply to SoundCloud, YouTube, Spotify, Apple Music, Tidal and any other streaming service that uses a lossy audio-based streaming format.
+I often receive questions about how to improve sound quality on streaming music and video sites such as Spotify, SoundCloud and YouTube.
+This article addresses those questions and my suggestions apply to any streaming service or any lossy file or streaming format (Mp3, Ogg, AAC etc.).

 - they are all different (some sites simply have higher quality sound than others)

-- they use lossy encoding formats for streaming out of necessity, so the trick is how to work within the limits of the lossy format
+- they use lossy encoding formats for streaming out of necessity, and the trick is how to work within the limits of the lossy format

 - some use loudness normalization, meaning if your mix is too loud, the service will reduce its gain to align to a target